 Despite the ever-changing business environment, by 2030 we need to become one of the most advanced, people- and eco-friendly airports.
 Otherwise, we cannot realize our long-term vision of becoming a World Best Airport, and be seen around the world a leading airport company, Japan's premier airport, the gateway to Japan, and an airport terminal company trusted by all stakeholders.
-Long-term vision

-To be the world's most respected airport ing the satisfaction of all stakeh
+- To be the world's most respected airport, pursuing the satisfaction of all stakeholders -